dataactivists/estimating_death_toll_of_war_on_gaza/reports/estimating_death_toll_of_war_on_gaza.md

 ### [Crisis in Gaza - Scenario-based Health Impact Projections, Report One: 7 February to 6 August 2024](https://aoav.org.uk/wp-content/uploads/2024/02/gaza_projections_report.pdf)

-A report by humanitarian experts projected potential death tolls under different scenarios for the period of February to August 2024, based on "*combination of publicly available data, expert consultations, and peer-reviewed research to estimate excess deaths, taking into account the limitations and biases of different data sources*".
+A report by humanitarian experts projected potential death tolls under different scenarios for the period of February to August 2024, based on a "*combination of publicly available data, expert consultations, and peer-reviewed research to estimate excess deaths, taking into account the limitations and biases of different data sources*".
 Even in base scenarios without major escalation or epidemics, the projected excess deaths significantly exceeded official counts.

 The ceasefire scenario is unfortunately not valid today and while there is a [case to be made](https://truthout.org/articles/israel-has-created-extermination-zone-in-north-gaza-advocates-warn/) for the escalation scenario (especially with the spread of Israel's war to Lebanon), we only included the base scenario estimates, with and without epidemics.
 We included the epidemics scenario based on the statement in the Gaza Healthcare Letters, signed by 99 US health professionals returning from Gaza, that "*epidemics are raging in Gaza*".